Grouping and land tax

-If corporations are grouped, the land holdings of each corporation in the group are combined and the combined landholding is assessed as if they were a single land holding owned by a single corporation (i.e. land tax is calculated on the total taxable value of all land owned by members of a group as if it were a single piece of land held by a single company).
+If corporations are grouped, the land holdings of each corporation in the group are combined and assessed as if they were a single land holding owned by a single corporation (i.e. land tax is calculated on the total taxable value of all land owned by members of a group as if it were a single piece of land held by a single company).

 Members of a land tax group are jointly and individually liable for the land tax payable by the group.
 As such, we are able to recover the land tax payable by the land tax group from any member of that group.

 From 1 January 2016, an absentee owner surcharge on land tax applies to Victorian land owned by an absentee owner.
 This surcharge increased from 0.5 per cent to 1.5 per cent from 1 January 2017.
 An absentee owner can be a member of a land tax group.